solo-fsw-projects/solo-fsw-opensesame_resizing/README.md

 This will allow you to use the classes and functions in the *os_resizing.js* file directly in the inline javascript blocks in OpenSesame.

 ## How to use <a name="howto"></a>
-Once imported, a inline javascript block needs to be created.
+Once imported, a `inline_javascript` block needs to be created.
 The current recommendation is to have a sketchpad or some other object before the inline script, as this will allow OSWeb to load the script, depending on how it was imported.

 ### Initialization
-You can then initialize the resizer object.
+You can then initialize the `Resizer` object.
 Most of the functionality is automatic, so really only initialization is needed.
 To initialize the object, in the run tab of the inline script add the following:
 ```
 var resizer = new Resizer(*osweb, runner, *use_perceived_distance, *dpi, *distance_to_screen)
 ```
-The variables with * need to be altered to their respective types.
+The variables with `*` need to be altered to their respective types.
 The runner variable is already built into OpenSesame and thus does not need a different value.
 This is the outline of the variables needed by the constructor:
 - osweb: Boolean (true/false).
 Determines if the class is used within OSWeb
 - runner: OSWeb runner that contains the entire experiment
 - use_perceived_distance: Boolean.
 Determines wether or not the true size or the perceived size needs to match on the participants screen (or: wether or not the blindspot task is done to calculate the distance to the screen)